 Applying for most scholarships and prizes can be done through a web-based application.
-An olnine application will be available on Friday, February 21, 2014.
+An online application will be available each semester.
 The application for the Paul Hudson Communications Endowed Scholarship is separate and can be found in the description below.
 Please fill out the paper application and submit it to the Department office in Blake B 122.
-Application deadline is March 14, 2014 .

 Awarded to a current sophomore or junior with an overall GPA of 3.0, or better, demonstrated participation in co-curricular communication activities and evidence of financial need.
 The scholarship is supported by Curt Smith (Geneseo class of ‘73).
 Past awards have averaged $475.

 This scholarship recognizes outstanding writing for the College’s student newspaper, The Lamron.
 Candidates must present evidence of involvement in the form of Lamron news clips.
 NOTE: Along with filling out the application, please bring hard copies of 3-5 representative news clips to Debbie Lowery in Blake B122.
 Recipient will be selected by Department of Communication faculty.
 Endowment for the scholarship is provided by Frank Csapo from Ambassador Apartments.
 Past awards have averaged $460.

 This scholarship will be awarded to a deserving Geneseo student with preference given to a student with interest and activity in the area of communications or public relations.
 Interested applicants must show evidence of financial need and be a registered student in the next academic year.
 This scholarship in memory of Janie Argenta, Class of 1982, is supported by an endowment generously established by Dixon Schwabl, with additional funding from Janie's family and friends.
 Past awards have averaged $1075.